The

 all of the wires are trapped under each screw correctly and that

 none of them will pull out.
-When everything is wired as in the
+When everything is wired as in the main picture, the

-variable capacitor and you are ready to test.
+and you are ready to test.

 Testing and Operation